IntersectMBO/lsm-tree/doc/final-report/final-report.md

 # Introduction

-As part of the project to reduce `cardano-node`’s memory use (colloquially known as UTxO-HD), a high-performance disk backend has been developed as an arm’s-length project by Well-Typed LLP on behalf of Input Output Global, Inc.
+As part of the project to reduce `cardano-node`’s memory use[@utxo-db] (colloquially known as UTxO-HD), a high-performance disk backend has been developed as an arm’s-length project by Well-Typed LLP on behalf of Intersect MBO and previously Input Output Global, Inc. (IOG).
-(IOG) and later Intersect MBO.
 The intent is for the backend to be integrated into the consensus layer of `cardano-node`, specifically to be used for storing large parts of the Cardano ledger state.
 The backend is now feature-complete and should satisfy all functional requirements, and it has favourable results